testing-library/eslint-plugin-testing-library/docs/rules/prefer-explicit-assert.md

 await waitForElement(() => getByText('foo'));
 fireEvent.click(getByText('bar'));
 const quxElement = getByText('qux');

-// call directly something different than Testing Library query getByNonTestingLibraryVariant('foo');
 ```

 ## Options

-This rule has a few options:
+This rule has one option:

 - `assertion`: this string allows defining the preferred assertion to use
   with `getBy*` queries.
 By default, any assertion is valid (`toBeTruthy`,